-All campus bookstore locations are closed until further notice.
-Our online store is open and customers can purchase all items that are in stock.
-Please be advised we are working to fulfill orders as quickly as possible; however, there may be delays.
+All of our retal locations are now re-open to the public, and our online store is always available and customers can purchase all items that are in stock.
+Please be advised we are working to fulfill weborders as quickly as possible; however, there may be delays.
 Though we normally do ship to the United States at this time we can only ship within Canada, with an $11.95 flate rate for domestic orders.
 Please note that Tech hardware and accessories are only available for shipping within Saskatchewan.

 Please contact us at firstname.lastname@example.org with any questions.

 The following methods of payment are accepted online:

 - Please note that when using a Visa or MasterCard debit card, we will not be able to process refunds to this form of payment.

 The following methods of payment are accepted at our retail locations:

 - credit card (Visa, MasterCard or American Express)

 - Apple Pay

 Personal cheques are not an accepted form of payment.